 The return route to our car was like a new experience, as we were now seeing everything from a different perspective.
 Although we stopped at some of the same overlooks we had just visited, the shift in viewpoint and subtle changes in light and shadow made the hike back nearly as delightful as our initial trek.
 We will definitely return to 18 Mile Creek!

 If you decide to go, please give your fellow hikers a wide berth and allow fasters walkers to pass by stepping off the trail.
-Trail etiquette is more important than ever in the time of coronavirus.
+Trail etiquette is more important than ever.